KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/crop_and_transform/scale_and_tilt.rst

 .. contents::

-This effect was previously named as **Scale and Tilt** and  **Crop, Scale and Position**
+This effect was previously named as **Scale and Tilt** and **Crop, Scale and Position**.

-This is the `Frei0r scale0tilt <http://www.mltframework.org/bin/view/MLT/FilterFrei0r-scale0tilt>`_ MLT filter from Richard Spindler.
+This is the `Frei0r scale0tilt <https://www.mltframework.org/plugins/FilterFrei0r-scale0tilt/>`_ MLT filter from Richard Spindler.

 Scales, Tilts and Crops an Image

 https://youtu.be/WV4bocj7ygw

 See also :ref:`pan_and_zoom` which can do very similar things and may do them better.